Rolls-Royce and Electrical Submersible Pumps (ESP) ?

 - Sustained revenue streams

-- Agree a guaranteed period of the ESP system run life with risk / reward mechanism that would provide an incentive to ESP owners to design the optimum system.
+- Agree a guaranteed period of the ESP system run life with risk/reward mechanism that would provide an incentive to ESP owners to design the optimum system.
 Under these arrangements, all monitoring and maintenance will be done by ESP owners, for a monthly fee, that may be complemented with an upfront lump sum.

 - Introducing asymmetric rewards, whereby reward is higher than punishment, will ensure that there is a great incentive for ESP owners to achieve the highest possible run life, but in the same time enough “stick” not to take unjustifiable risks.

-- Solid contractual relationship between parties is vital.
+- The solid contractual relationship between parties is vital.
 A contract shall clearly define roles and responsibilities, boundaries of the ESP system performance and its out-of-spec operation and its consequences must be agreed in advance, to avoid disputes and claims.
 E.g. If the ESP owner recommends to stop production and replace a part, but the operator is not willing to follow, then risks associated with the ESP failure shall be borne by the operator.

 As an example, assume the agreed run life for your ESP system is 100 hours.
-If the system works 140 hrs. a contractor earns a bonus of 8%, whereas if the system underperforms and runs only 90 days, the contactor is penalized by 2%.
+If the system works 140 hrs. a contractor earns a bonus of 8%, whereas if the system underperforms and runs only 90 days, the contractor is penalized by 2%.
 Those numbers should be developed based on what brings value to both parties, i.e. paying a large bonus for extra run days that are not economical to the operator, does not make sense.